 Keywords; flax seed nutrition information, butter is back, anti inflammatory omega 3, oleic acid.

-Researchers have found that the ratio of Omega 3 to Omega 6 oils in the diet is very important.
-Both are vitally important, healthy oils, but, and it's a BIG BUT, the ratio is just as important.
+Researchers have found that the ratio of Omega 6 to 3 oils in the diet is very important.
+Both are vital, healthy fatty acids, but, and it's a big but, the ratio is just as important.
 And in the Western diet, the ratio is way out of sinc.
 We consume far too much omega 6 and not nearly enough omega 3.

 Ring in flax seed omega, and fish oil, the two richest sources of omega-3.
 There are big differences though.

 And the fields are white unto harvest.
 This village church in Kent, England is surrounded by fields of flax.
 They're often blue too.
 It all goes to animal feed, my cousin tells me.
 Big mistake, what's good for the cow and pig, is good for the human too.

 But the health benefits of flax seeds far exceed their omega-3 content.
 They are also rich in a particular fibre called a "lignan".
 Lignans have very powerful anti-inflammatory properties too.
 That means eating flax seed has proven cardiovascular benefits, arthritis benefits too, over and above flaxseed oil.
 But how do you easily include flax seed in your diet?

 There's interesting new research coming out on the improvement of patients with diabetes, and Metabolic syndrome:

 What comes as a bit of a surprise is that the health benefits of flax seeds does not include vitamin D. A deficiency of vitamin D is known to contribute greatly to both hip pain and Metabolic syndrome but there's none in flaxseed.
 Something else is at work.
 But what?
 The lignans in flax seed, perhaps; they lower cholesterol.